mikekerr247/MaxConcurrent/README.md

 This is a plugin for the Open Source Web Analytics platform Piwik.
 If enabled, it will add three new widgets that you can add to your dashboard.

-At the moment the plugin defaults to concurrent usage over a 5 minute time interval for the last 200 days.
+At the moment the plugin defaults to maximum concurrent usage for every 5 minute time interval for the last 200 days.
 These numbers can be reconfigured in the plugin settings page of the user profile menu.

 One widget gives a single number representing the maximum number of concurrent users that have ever occurred in the N time interval over the last M days.
 The other two widgets are a line graph and a table showing the maximum concurrent visitors for each N time slice of 24 hours over the last M days.

-The plugin was derived from the Barometer plugin built by [@halfdan](http://github.com/halfdan) which much of the structure and SQL queries are from.
+The plugin borrows the code structure and an SQL query from the Barometer plugin built by [@halfdan](http://github.com/halfdan).

 ## Documentation